joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 ## Development

+Development of the model was done in 2 phases.
+First a prototype was written in Rust, a new language similar to C, which however much more expressive.
+This was done to help map out the program without having to directly concern ourselves with the

 C is a low level language not optimised for development experience, instead for translation to machine code, hence it is often difficult to *"think"* in C, as one often has to devote a large portion of one's attention to making the computer happy.
 Except of course it does not *say* when it is unhappy, until you attempt to run the code and you either crash, or get nonsensical results.

 In light of this I chose to write a first draft of the code in the Rust  language.
 Rust is a low level language, similar to C, sharing a large amount of the compilation backend with some C compilers.
 However it is much more modern and is designed to allow for an easier development experience.